 A widespread and significant problem is the restricted access to public sector data either by restrictive licensing or lack of availability or publishing by public sector organizations: this significantly limits the development of value added services by the private sector.

 There is a general view that INSPIRE can provide many potential benefits to the private sector.
-However, unless the fundaBarriers to innovations mentioned by the Geo-ICT SMEs are:
+However, unless the fundamental barriers are removed, it is difficult to see how these benefits can be realized.